Sure is quiet out there.

 Remarkable comments stand out – both to readers and to blog owners.
 Blog readers may click on your link to find out more (increasing blog traffic and your own site’s visibility), and relationships with blog owners can be made that may lead to future traffic (a popular blog Retweeting your post, or guest blogging opportunities).

 20. Join Blogging and Writing Communities

-Aside from social media groups, there are numerous online and offline writing communities that you can build connections with.
+Aside from social media groups, there are numerous online and offline writing communities where you can build connections.